US secures the release of 135 Nicaraguan political prisoners

 “No one should be put in jail for peacefully exercising their fundamental rights of free expression, association, and practicing their religion,” Sullivan said.

+Jacobstein, who greeted the Nicaraguans in Guatemala, said “these are individuals, some of whom have been victims of torture … who’ve had an extremely difficult time, we did find them generally in very good health and spirits.”

+One thing that struck the U.S. diplomat about some of his conversations with the prisoners was the “true pettiness and cruelty” of Ortega’s government for imprisoning people for no justifiable reason.

-Among the Nicaraguans were 13 members of a Texas-based religious charity, Catholic laypeople, students and others.
+Among the Nicaraguans released were 13 members of a Texas-based religious charity, Catholic laypeople, students and others.

 The Nicaraguans rolled out of a Guatemalan air base in the capital on buses Thursday morning, with some waving from the windows.